LaravelDaily/laravel-tips/README.md

       --env[=ENV]       The environment the command should run under -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

+### Exact Laravel version

+Find out exactly what Laravel version you have in your app, by running command
+`php artisan --version`

 ## Factories